Neural Projected Quantum Dynamics: a systematic study: Integration schemes

 While Suzuki–Trotter decompositions can be extended to arbitrary order, in practice, their use in NQS is typically limited to second order in $\dd t$, as seen in Refs.~\cite{Sinibaldi2023}~and~\cite{Poletti2024}.
 The key advantage of this approach is that it approximates the operator’s action in a manner where state changes are highly localized, which simplifies the individual optimization problems in \cref{eqn:optimization_UV} and tends to improve their convergence.

-However, despite these benefits, Suzuki–Trotter decompositions face two main limitations: the truncation to second order in $\dd t$ and the scaling of the number of optimizations with the system size, both of which can hinder computational efficiency in large-scale applications.
+For all their benefits, Suzuki–Trotter decompositions face two main limitations: the truncation to second order in $\dd t$ and the scaling of the number of optimizations with the system size, both of which hinder computational efficiency in large-scale applications.